Tang Ka-piu: District Councils

 He was also a district councillor for the Islands District Council, representing Yat Tung Estate North.
 He was first elected in the 2007 election, and was re-elected in 2011 and 2015.
 In the 2019 District Council election he ran for a seat on Sha Tin District Council in the newly created Shui Chuen O constituency, but lost to pro-democracy candidate Lo Tak-ming of Community Sha Tin.

 Property

 According to Tang's January 2022 declaration of assets, he owns a flat in Guangdong.

+Focus on the topic

+During his tenure as a legislator, Tang once paid attention to Pyramid selling controversy, MPF hedging and high handling fees, Hong Kong Elderly Care Home Issues, remote island infrastructure issues, Asia Television's wage arrears and non-renewal of licence.